Item Number: #SS-04

 “I found them up in Door County a few years back.
 It’s a picturesque, touristy area on the peninsula of Wisconsin.
 The set was $10, so I grabbed them and ran!” – Jared McLeod

 These shakers, as I mentioned earlier, were introduced in 1915.
-After thorough research through Fostoria records, it was determined that they were produced for at least ten years.
-While I have never seen actual published production dates attributed to this item, I am now extremely pleased to state they were (at the very least) produced from 1915-1925.
+After thorough research through Fostoria records, it was determined that they were produced for at least thirteen years.
+While book authors have not published production dates for this item, I am now extremely pleased to state that they were (at the very least) produced from 1915-1928.
 Possibly a few years longer, but I will have to wait for more documentation before making that determination.

 From the collection of Jared McLeod